George Brett

-George Howard Brett (born May 15, 1953) is an American former professional baseball third baseman who played 21 seasons in Major League Baseball (MLB) for the Kansas City Royals.
+George Howard Brett (born May 15, 1953) is an American former professional baseball third baseman, designated hitter, and first baseman who played 21 seasons in Major League Baseball (MLB) for the Kansas City Royals.

-Brett's 3,154 career hits are second-most by any third baseman in major league history (after only Adrian Beltre's 3,166) and rank 18th all-time.
+Brett's 3,154 career hits are second most by any third baseman in major league history (after only Adrian Beltré's 3,166) and rank 18th all-time.
 He is one of five players in MLB history to accumulate 3,000 hits, 300 home runs, and a career .300 batting average (the others being Hank Aaron, Willie Mays, Miguel Cabrera, and Stan Musial).
-He was inducted into the Baseball Hall of Fame in 1999 on the first ballot and is the only player in MLB history to win a batting title in three different decades.
+He was inducted into the Baseball Hall of Fame in 1999 in his first year of eligibility, and is the only player in MLB history to win a batting title in three different decades.
 He was also a member of the Royals' 1985 World Series victory over the St. Louis Cardinals.

-Brett was named the Royals' interim hitting coach in 2013 on May 30, but stepped down from the position on July 25 in order to resume his position of vice president of baseball operations.
+Brett was named the Royals' interim hitting coach in 2013 on May 30, but he stepped down from the position on July 25 in order to resume his position of vice president of baseball operations.
+In 2015, he won his second World Series ring when the Royals won the series in 5 games over the New York Mets.

 Early life

-Born in Glen Dale, West Virginia, Brett was the youngest of four sons of a sports-minded family which included Ken, the second oldest, a major league pitcher who pitched in the 1967 World Series at age 19.
+Brett was born in Glen Dale, West Virginia, the youngest of four sons of a sports-minded family.
+Ken, the second oldest, became a major league pitcher who pitched in the 1967 World Series at age 19.
 Brothers John (eldest) and Bobby had brief careers in the minor leagues.
-Although his three older brothers were born in Brooklyn, George was born in the northern panhandle of West Virginia.
+All of George’s brothers were born in Brooklyn.